dmulyalin/ttp/docs/source/FAQ.rst

 Why does TTP return a nested list of lists of lists?
 ----------------------------------------------

-By default, TTP accounts for the most general case: where a TTP object is assumed to have several templates.
+By default, TTP accounts for the most general case: a TTP object may have several templates.
-Each template produces its own results, which gives the first level of lists.
+Each template produces its own results, giving the first level of nesting.

-Within each template, several inputs can be defined (whereby input = string/text to parse).
+Within each template, multiple inputs can be defined (each input is a string/text to parse).
-Results for each input are parsed independently and then aggregated into a list.
+Results for each input are parsed independently and aggregated into a list, giving the second level of nesting.

-This gives the second level of lists.
+If a template has no groups, or has groups without a ``name`` attribute, its results are a list of items on a per-input basis, giving the third level of nesting.

-If a template does not have any groups, or has groups without a ``name`` attribute, its results will produce a list of items on a per-input basis.
-This gives the third level of lists.
+This is the default, generalized behavior that works for all cases, as items can always be appended to a list.

-This is the default, generalized behaviour that (so far) works for all cases, as items always can be appended to the list.
+See the :ref:`results_structure` documentation for techniques to produce results suited to your use case.

-Reference :ref:`results_structure` documentation on how to produce results suitable for your case using TTP built-in techniques.
-Otherwise, Python results post-processing may also prove useful.
+Python post-processing of results is also an option.

 How do I add comments in TTP templates?
 -------------------------------------